Maggie Gyllenhaal: Early life

 Margalit Ruth Gyllenhaal was born in Manhattan, New York City, on November 16, 1977, to Naomi Achs and Stephen Gyllenhaal.
 The first name on Maggie's birth certificate is "Margalit", which she did not discover until 2013, when adopting her husband's surname.
-Margalit (מרגלית) is a Hebrew word meaning "pearl"; some news stories have spelled it "Margolit".
-She has a younger brother, actor Jake Gyllenhaal, and a half-brother, Luke, from their father's second marriage.
+Margalit (מרגלית) is a Hebrew word and given name meaning "pearl"; some news stories have spelled it "Margolit".
+She has a younger brother, actor Jake Gyllenhaal, and a half-brother from their father's second marriage.

 Her father is a film director and poet, and her mother is a screenwriter and director.
-Her father, a member of the noble Gyllenhaal family, is of Swedish and English ancestry, and was raised in the Swedenborgian religion.
+Her father, a member of the aristocratic Gyllenhaal family, is of Swedish and English ancestry, and was raised in the Swedenborgian religion.
 Her last native Swedish ancestor was her great-great-grandfather Anders Leonard Gyllenhaal, a descendant of Leonard Gyllenhaal, a leading Swedenborgian who supported the printing and spreading of Swedenborg's writings.

 Her mother was born in New York City (growing up in Brooklyn), and is Jewish, from Ashkenazi Jewish families that emigrated from Russia and Poland.
 Her mother's first husband was Eric Foner, a noted historian and history professor at Columbia University.
 Gyllenhaal has stated that she "grew up mostly Jewish, culturally", and she identifies as Jewish, though she did not attend Hebrew school.
 Her parents married in 1977, and filed for divorce in October 2008.

 Gyllenhaal grew up in Los Angeles and studied at the Harvard–Westlake prep school.
 She spent four months as a student at The Mountain School, a semester school for high school juniors in Vermont.
 In 1995, she graduated from Harvard–Westlake and moved to New York to attend Columbia University, where she studied literature and Eastern religions.
 She also studied acting for a summer term at the Royal Academy of Dramatic Art (RADA) in London, England.